 Take a scenic train ride into Aguas Calientes, your base for exploring the Machu Picchu citadel.
 Rise early and head into “The Lost City of the Incas” as the morning sun paves your way into the city.
 Imagine this once vibrant society as you walk among the perfectly constructed plazas and chambers, climb the hewn stone stairways and visit the royal Inca residences of the Watchtower and the Temple of the Sun.
 Crown your trip of hiking with an optional summit of Huayna Picchu, the iconic peak that towers above Machu Picchu.
 Take plenty of photos with your fellow adventurers to celebrate this incredible moment!

 Returning to Cusco, visit female master weavers in their workshop and explore the city’s ancient beauty.
 In the evening, gather for a jubilant farewell dinner celebrating your incredible journey together and the friendships you made along the trail.

 On this lodge-to-lodge trek to Machu Picchu on the Salkantay trail, walk in the footsteps of ancient Incan civilization – and push your body to the limit – on an unforgettable journey to one of the world’s true wonders!

-- Day-by-Day Itinerary: Machu Picchu Hiking Tour for Women
+- Day-by-Day Itinerary: Machu Picchu Women’s Hiking Tour

-- What’s Included in your Peru Trekking Trip for Women
+- What’s Included in your Peru Women’s Trekking Trip

 - Where You Stay While in Peru